* STR20 sold at $1.55-$1.60 CIF China for Nov

 Foreign direct investment in China in August fell to a low not seen in at least 2-1/2 years, the Commerce Ministry said on Tuesday, underscoring the growth challenges facing the world’s second-biggest economy.

-Tokyo rubber futures, a global benchmark, have fallen more than 30 percent this year due to concern about demand and economic growth in China.
-The most active contract reversed early gains to settle 0.7 yen lower at 192.2 yen.
+Tokyo rubber futures, a global benchmark, have fallen more than 30 percent this year due to concern about demand and economic growth in China, sending TSR contracts in Singapore’s SICOM market to their weakest since 2009.

 SIR20 was traded at $1.55 a kg overnight, higher than $1.49 to $1.50 quoted last week, but dealers said the grade should be sold at about $1.60 a kg to break even.